confluentinc/examples/microservices-orders/docs/index.rst

       ./start.sh

 If you are running Docker, then run the full solution (this also starts a local |cp| cluster in Docker containers).
-Because so many services are running on the host machine, in Docker's advanced `settings <https://docs.docker.com/docker-for-mac/#advanced>`__, increase the memory dedicated to Docker to at least 8GB (default is 2GB).

 .. sourcecode:: bash